rafa0c/CIA-Triad/README.md

 ## 🕒 Availability
 Availability ensures that information and resources are accessible when needed.
-Systems should be designed to withstand disruptions and continue functioning effectively.
+This involves maintaining system uptime and recovering quickly from failures.
+The Systems should be designed to withstand disruptions and continue functioning effectively.

+Examples:
+- Redundancy: Setting up redundant servers and backups to ensure continuous operation, even in the case of a hardware failure.
+DDoS Protection: Implementing countermeasures like firewalls and load balancers to defend against distributed denial of service (DDoS) attacks that try to overwhelm and shut down a service.

+Threats to Availability:
+- DDoS Attacks: Flooding servers with traffic, making them unavailable.
+- Natural Disasters: Disruptions from events like earthquakes or floods that affect data centers or communication networks.

+Conclusion
+By adhering to the CIA Triad, organizations can develop strategies and defenses that ensure their systems are secure.
+Focusing on Confidentiality, Integrity, and Availability enables balanced protection across different dimensions of security.

 - **Key Points:**
   - Redundant systems